nbari/dbre/content/postgresql/PITR.md

 ## Patroni

-Stop all nodes in your cluster and follow the restore procesure in node 1 after you are at the desired point promote the server and then start [Patroni](https://github.com/patroni/patroni) so that it can take the management over.
+Stop all nodes in your cluster and follow the restore procedure in node 1 after you are at the desired point promote the server and then start [Patroni](https://github.com/patroni/patroni) so that it can take the management over.